cds-snc/laptop/README.md

 # CDS Laptop

 Laptop is a shell script which turns your Mac into an awesome web development machine.
 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.

+Note: We are currently focussed on smaller PHP-based projects, so this Laptop script excludes some of the other common dev environments like
+Ruby, Python and Go.
+This will change over time as we ramp up our dev team, and this script will be updated to provide configuration of those environments as we start working with them.

 ## What it sets up